sriramab/gamamanual/Tutorials/Recipes/ManipulateDates.md

 float d <- starting_date - my_date;
 ```

-It is also possible to add or substract a duration (in seconds) to a date:
+It is also possible to add or subtract a duration (in seconds) to a date:
 ```
 write "my_date + 10: " + (my_date + 10);
 write "my_date - 10: " + (my_date - 10);
 ```

-At last, it is possible to add or substract a duration (in years, months, weeks, days, hours, minutes,  seconds) to a date:
+At last, it is possible to add or subtract a duration (in years, months, weeks, days, hours, minutes,  seconds) to a date:
 ```
 write "my_date add_years 1: " + (my_date add_years 1);
 write "my_date add_months 1: " + (my_date add_months 1);